It’s a 38°C (100°F) day and your best doggy mate Rufus is hot. Should your dog be allowed in the swimming pool?

 However, with well-maintained pool water and a few additional adjustments to restore water clarity, pools are safe for dogs and people to share.

 Remember to supervise your dog in the pool at all times to avoid accidents.
+You might consider a dog life jacket for peace of mind.
 Happy swimming Rufus.

 Swimming Pool Shock Treatment – treat pool water with a shock treatment after your dog has been for a swim.